 Perhaps one of the most idyllic beaches in Jamaica is Doctor’s Cave Beach.
-It’s another very popular tourist beach due to its soft sand, and calm blue water.
+It’s a very popular tourist beach in Montego Bay, due to its soft sand, and calm blue water.
 It’s just as perfect for swimming as it is for laying out in the sun.
 Even though it’s located near some very large resorts, the beach has a calmer, more relaxed vibe due to there being no vendors walking the beaches selling things, and no rowdy football games going on.
 You’ll pay a small fee to use the beach.
 But it’s worth it for the nice facilities and access to umbrellas and chairs to rent, as well as the abundance of water sports activities you can participate in.

 As its name implies, there is something special about Treasure Beach.
 It is located in the south of the island, so it is not typically over crowded like some of the beaches in the north.
 The lack of other tourists is a good thing for people looking for a little more tranquility.
 You’ll feel like you’ve discovered a truly hidden gem with Treasure Beach.
 It doesn’t lack for places to eat and drink either, so don’t worry about not being able to get some jerk chicken for lunch with a few beers.

 As you can see, there are plenty of places to visit, you’ll need to take many Jamaica trips to see it all.
 Plan ahead and you’ll can spend some time on each of these beaches and see which one you like the most.

 If you’ve been to Jamaica and have another beach to suggest that you love, please share it with us in the comments.